maxdiluca/virtualrealitylab/content/authors/P_Siyu_Chen/index.md

   - Project Students
 ---

-Siyu Chen is listed as an MSc Computer Science student in the VR Lab, supervised by Massimiliano Di Luca.
-The listed project area is the ARME alpha model.
+Siyu Chen is an MSc Computer Science student in the VR Lab, supervised by Massimiliano Di Luca.
+The project area is the ARME alpha model.